Iceland spar: Uses

+Historical applications

 Iceland spar's unique optical properties made it historically useful in applications including telecommunications, polarizing microscopes, optical rangefinders, and gunsights.
 It has been used in navigation as a polarizing filter to determine the sun's direction on overcast and foggy days.
 It is speculated that the sunstone (sólarsteinn, a different mineral from the gem-quality sunstone) mentioned in medieval Icelandic texts, such as Rauðúlfs þáttr, was Iceland spar, and that Vikings used its light-polarizing property to tell the direction of the sun on cloudy days for navigational purposes.
 The polarization of sunlight in the Arctic can be detected, and the direction of the sun identified to within a few degrees in both cloudy and twilight conditions using the sunstone and the naked eye.
 The process involves moving the stone across the visual field to reveal a yellow entoptic pattern on the fovea of the eye, probably Haidinger's brush.
 The recovery of an Iceland spar sunstone from a ship of the Elizabethan era that sank in 1592 off Alderney suggests that this navigational technology may have persisted after the invention of the magnetic compass.

 William Nicol (1770–1851) used Iceland spar to invent the first polarizing prism, the Nicol prism.